-October 11 is National Coming Out Day, an event that would have been unimaginable in classic Hollywood, where actors were pressured to maintain a certain facade regardless of their sexuality.
-Now a new documentary, "Scotty and the Secret History of Hollywood"—featuring Scotty Bowers, 94, who was an unabashed pimp to the stars—sheds new light on a world once kept in the shadows.
-Here, based on Bowers and other sources, are 20 backstories on gay and bisexual actors who became movie legends.
+Today it's common knowledge that Rock Hudson was gay, but in the 1950s a lot of effort went into maintaining his straight leading man image.
+Now a new documentary, "Scotty and the Secret History of Hollywood"—featuring 94-year-old Scotty Bowers, who was an unabashed pimp to the stars—sheds new light on that pre-Stonewall world.
+Here, to mark Hudson's birthday, are 20 gay and bisexual actors who became movie legends.

 Tab Hunter was arrested at a gay party in 1950.
 Five years later, his agent leaked that information to Confidential to prevent the magazine from running an exposé about his top client, Rock Hudson.
 Scandal sheets had it in for Hunter.
 When he "dated" his friend Natalie Wood, it prompted the headline "Natalie Wood, Tab Wouldn't."
 Still, he remained a big star well into the '60s, had a long-term relationship with Anthony Perkins, and revealed all in a gutsy 2005 memoir, "Tab Hunter Confidential."

 Not long after his agent sacrificed Tab Hunter to keep Hudson's sex life out of the press, the leading man in "Giant" (seen here with co-star Elizabeth Taylor) married his agent's secretary.
 As he saw it, coming out equaled career suicide.
 But he did open up in 1985, acknowledging shortly before he died that he had AIDS.
 The announcement brought worldwide attention to the disease.